Ridley (Metroid): Reception

 Ridley has been a popular character suggestion in the Super Smash Bros. series from fans, with demand for his inclusion dating back to Melee.
 In a 2008 issue of Nintendo Power, Masahiro Sakurai stated his reluctance to include Ridley in the series for a variety of reasons.
 This resulted in a vocal fanbase for the character, which took the form of both ironic internet memes and genuine support for his inclusion.
 Kotaku writer Nathan Grayson believed the appeal of Ridley lay in Ridley's status as a "legacied" Nintendo character, as well as how the Metroid franchise lacked significant representation on the roster of the Super Smash Bros. series.
 His initial lack of inclusion also resulted in widespread negative response on the Internet, especially when it was revealed that he was not playable in Super Smash Bros. for Nintendo 3DS and Wii U. Many fans were also upset due to his lack of inclusion while other characters with high similarities to pre-existing characters on the roster (such as Kid Icarus character Dark Pit) were included.
 Polygon writer Ryan Gilliam discussed Ridley's long-standing popularity with the Super Smash Bros. fanbase, which he believed to have started in the form of rumors in the early 2000s.
 He found Ridley to be a popular character with fans due to his history not only in Metroids fanbase, but also in Smash's fanbase due to the long-lasting desire for Ridley to be included in the series.
-Due to Sakurai's reluctance to include Ridley in the series, an internet meme was created about Ridley being "too big" for Smash, which became a popular joke within the fandom.
+Due to Sakurai's reluctance to include Ridley in the series, a popular internet meme was created about Ridley being "too big" for Smash.